Skip to content

 Production Patterns — Error Handling, Vault, and Rolling Deploys

-The playbook we built above works great for a single server.
-But production is messier.
+The playbook we built above works correctly for a single server in a controlled environment.
+Production is messier.
 Databases fail mid-migration.
 Network blips cause intermittent SSH timeouts.
 You need to deploy to 50 servers without taking all 50 offline simultaneously.
-And you absolutely cannot store database passwords in plain text YAML committed to Git.
+And you absolutely cannot store database passwords in plain text YAML committed to Git — not because of policy, but because production credentials in version control is a breach waiting to happen.

 Error Handling with block/rescue/always: Ansible has a try/catch equivalent.
 Wrap risky tasks in a block.
 If anything inside fails, the rescue section runs — rollback, alert, log.
 The always section runs regardless — cleanup, notifications.
-Without this, a failed database migration leaves your server in a half-configured state with no automatic recovery.
+Without this pattern, a failed database migration leaves your server in a half-configured state with no automatic recovery and no notification that anything went wrong.

-Rolling Deploys with serial: The serial keyword controls how many hosts Ansible processes at once. serial: 3 means 'update 3 servers, verify they're healthy, then move to the next 3.'
-Without serial, Ansible hits all hosts simultaneously — which is fine for config management but catastrophic for application deploys where you need zero-downtime.
+Rolling Deploys with serial: The serial keyword controls how many hosts Ansible processes simultaneously. serial: 3 means update 3 servers, verify they're healthy, then move to the next 3.
+Without serial, Ansible hits all hosts simultaneously — which is acceptable for config management but catastrophic for application deploys where you need zero downtime.

 io/thecodeforge/ansible/deploy_with_safety.yml · YAML